vedprakash-m/carpool/docs/User_Experience.md

 │                                                             │
 │ ┌─────────────────────────────────────────────────────────┐ │
 │ │ 🔍 Join an Existing Group                              │ │
-│ │ "I want to find a carpool for my child"               │ │
+│ │ "I want to find a carpool for my student"              │ │
 │ │ [Find Groups Near Me →]                               │ │
 │ └─────────────────────────────────────────────────────────┘ │
 │                                                             │